 When Make 2nds Count started I was therefore delighted to join the Trustees in order to represent and be the voice of patients, and to help improve the lives of us living with the disease.

 Interesting Fact: I used to do a lot of hiking and climbing and have been at altitudes of over 19,000 feet many times, including to the top of Kilimanjaro in Africa, Acancagua in Argentina and Cotopaxi in Chile.

 I worked in the Financial Services industry for many years mostly in the Wealth management area prior to his retirement in 2019.
 I have a long family history and connection with the medical world continuing now with my daughter who is a Doctor based in Australia.

-I joined the Board of Make 2nds Count this year and believe the work of the Charity will increase public awareness of secondary breast cancer to help those patients now and in the future.
+I joined the Board of Make 2nds Count and believe the work of the Charity will increase public awareness of secondary breast cancer to help those patients now and in the future.

 Richard is also a Non Executive Director of McHardy Group, Chartered Financial Planners.

 Interesting Fact: I played cricket in the grounds of Balmoral Castle and met Prince William with his Nanny while he was still a baby!!